binaryphile/dctk/README.md

 # the dctk command

-Your command in `bin` is actually a link to the dctk script in `dctk/bin/dctk`.
+After preparation, your command in `bin` is a link to the dctk script in `dctk/bin/dctk`.
 You can examine the file there to see the guts of dctk in action.

-dctk determines your command name from how it was invoked on the command-line, so the fact that its filename doesn't match the command is not important.
+dctk determines your command's name from how it was invoked on the command-line, so the fact that its filename doesn't match the command is not important.

-From here on out, when this document refers to the `dctk` command, it means your command instead, once you've `prepare`d the project.
-To be clear, once `prepare`d, there is no `dctk` command.
+From here on out, when this document refers to the `dctk` command, it means your command instead, once you've prepared the project, so just visualize that command's name wherever it says `dctk`.

 # what's in your trapper-keeper

-Your trapper-keeper comes with a few basics built-in:
+Your trapper-keeper comes with a few subcommands already built-in:

-  - `dctk commands` - Print available subcommands
+  - `dctk commands` - print available subcommands

-  - `dctk completions` - Provide command completion details for use by shell autocompletion
+  - `dctk completions` - provide command completion details for use by shell autocompletion

-  - `dctk help` - Parse and display subcommand help, if provided in the script
+  - `dctk help` - parse and display subcommand help, if provided in the script

-  - `dctk init` - Hook completions into the shell, usually when invoked from a shell startup file (e.g. `.bash_profile`)
+  - `dctk init` - hook completions into the shell, usually when invoked from a shell startup file (e.g. `.bash_profile`)

-If you ever need to reference files inside of your trapper-keeper installation, say to access a file in the `share` directory, your trapper-keeper makes the location of its root directory available in the environment variable `_[COMMAND]_ROOT`.
-For example, if your command is named "rush", then the variable is `_RUSH_ROOT`.

 # subcommands